pa11y/pa11y-ci/README.md

 }
 ```

-Pa11y CI has a few of its own configurations which you can set as well:
+Pa11y CI supports two additional options here:

 * `concurrency`: The number of tests that should be run in parallel.
 Defaults to `1`.
-* `useIncognitoBrowserContext`: Run test with an isolated incognito browser context, stops cookies being shared and modified between tests.
+* `useIncognitoBrowserContext`: Run test with an isolated incognito browser context; stops cookies being shared and modified between tests.
 Defaults to `true`.

 ### URL configuration

-A URL can be a `string`, or an `object`; in its object form, aspects of the default [pa11y configurations] can be overridden per URL.
+A URL can be a `string`, or an `object`; in its object form, part or all of the default [pa11y configuration][pa11y configurations] can be overridden per URL.
 For example, this allows the timeout to be increased for a slow-loading page, or to take a screenshot for a page of particular interest:

 ```json
 {